 Both tracks emphasize core content and basic skills in the first year, and practical experience and professional skills in the second year.
 The curriculum emphasizes human development and its deviations, as well as the methods and techniques of assessing and influencing this development in clinical contexts.
 Doctoral preparation track students are required to identify a thesis advisor and thesis topic by the end of their first year in the program.

-During the second year, both practitioner track and doctoral preparation track students are required to take courses in personality testing and legal/ethical issues in clinical psychology, and complete a supervised, 450-clock hour training experience in a clinical setting, such as hospitals, private practice clinics, residential treatment centers, or forensic settings.
+During the second year, both practitioner track and doctoral preparation track students are required to take courses in personality testing and legal/ethical issues in clinical psychology.
+They also complete a supervised, 450-clock hour training experience in a clinical setting, such as hospitals, private practice clinics, residential treatment centers, or forensic settings.

 During the second year, doctoral preparation students complete their thesis project.
-In lieu of a thesis, students in the practitioner track take additional coursework in a variety of areas that they may find useful in their expected employment (e.g., multicultural psychology, child and adolescent assessment, neurophysiological assessment, and family and systems intervention).
+In lieu of a thesis, students in the practitioner track take additional coursework in areas that they may find useful in their expected employment (e.g., multicultural psychology, child and adolescent assessment, neuropsychological assessment, and family and systems intervention).

-Typical course sequences recommended to students entering the program in recent years may be found in the program handbooks that have been provided to those students.
-Students are required to complete requirements as outlined in the Graduate Catalog in effect at the time of their admission.
+Typical course sequences recommended to students entering the program in recent years may be found in the Clinical Psychology program handbook that is provided to students.
+Students are required to complete program requirements as outlined in the Graduate Catalog in effect at the time of their admission.
 An example of the typical recommended sequence is provided here:

 - PSY 535 Clinical Interviewing (3)